Evolutionary-Intelligence/DistributedEvolutionaryComputation/Summary/Universities/ETHZ.md

 * Moustapha, M. and Sudret, B., 2023.
 [Learning non-stationary and discontinuous functions using clustering, classification and Gaussian process modelling](https://www.sciencedirect.com/science/article/pii/S0045794923000652).
 Computers & Structures, 281, p.107035.
   * "They are both estimated in this work by minimizing the span estimate of the leave-one-out error using the covariance-matrix adaptation evolution scheme (CMA-ES)."
+  * Moustapha, M. and Sudret, B., 2019.
+[Surrogate-assisted reliability-based design optimization: A survey and a unified modular framework](https://link.springer.com/article/10.1007/s00158-019-02290-y).
+Structural and Multidisciplinary Optimization, 60, pp.2157-2176.
+    * "Finally, the covariance matrix adaptation-evolution scheme (CMA-ES), a global search algorithm, or sequential quadratic programming (SQP), a local gradient-based method, is used in the optimization block."
 * Waelchli, D., Weber, P. and Koumoutsakos, P., 2023.
 [Discovering individual rewards in collective behavior through inverse multi-agent reinforcement learning](https://arxiv.org/pdf/2305.10548.pdf). arXiv preprint arXiv:2305.10548. [ **CMA-ES** ]
   * "In order to ensure that our demonstration data has a high number of desired demonstrations, we maximize the time-averaged rotation by deploying CMA-ES on the three radii of the model."
 * Meier, M. and Bigler, C., 2023.
 [Process-oriented models of autumn leaf phenology: Ways to sound calibration and implications of uncertain projections](https://www.research-collection.ethz.ch/bitstream/handle/20.500.11850/596052/3/egusphere-2022-1423.pdf).